MicrosoftDocs/learn/learn-pr/student-evangelism/cultivate-culture-belongingness/includes/1-introduction.md

 ## What is the main goal

-By the end of this module, you'll be able to"
+By the end of this module, you'll be able to:

 - Recognize a sense of belonging in yourself and others.
 - Describe why a climate of belonging is important in tech.